Winter Sports Industry Overview

 You may want to work close to home.
 Or maybe you want to head out west?
 Some people like to play at the big name resorts, while others head to challenging mountains without crowds.
 It’s up to you to find a resort, where you like the vibe and can make a living.

-You might end up at one of these… Copper, Squaw Valley, Stowe, Alta, Whistler, Vail, Aspen, Telluride, Jackson Hole, Whitefish, Taos, Keystone, Breckenridge, Snowbird, Park City, The Canyons, Beaver Creek, Deer Valley, Boyne, Snoqualmie, Mount Hood, Mount Baker, Heavenly, Mammoth, Brandywine, or Buck Hill.
+You might end up at one of these… Copper, Palisades Tahoe (formerly Squaw Valley), Stowe, Alta, Whistler, Vail, Aspen, Telluride, Jackson Hole, Whitefish, Taos, Keystone, Breckenridge, Snowbird, Park City, The Canyons, Beaver Creek, Deer Valley, Boyne, Snoqualmie, Mount Hood, Mount Baker, Heavenly, Mammoth, Brandywine, or Buck Hill.
 If you’re not sure what mountain is best for you, read about ski resort employers later in this guide.
 Remember that wherever there’s snow, you’ll have fun.
 And when you’re having fun and getting paid, little else matters.

 The Ideal Job